jasonjiajs/manager_and_board_characteristics_code/README.md

     - 'CFO - Ratios - Performance/ Total'
     - 'CFO - Ratios - Wealth Delta'
   - Education Variables:
-    - 'CEO - Highest Ranked Degree - Institution Name' (Degrees are 'ranked' in the order: PhD > MBA > Masters > Bachelors.
+    - 'CEO - Highest Ranked Degree - Institution Name': Degrees are 'ranked' in the order: PhD > MBA > Masters > Bachelors.
 The highest ranked degree here is the degree in the highest rank.
-If there are multiple degrees in the highest rank, the first row is chosen.)
+If there are multiple degrees in the highest rank, the first row is chosen.
     - 'CEO - Highest Ranked Degree - InstitutionID*'
     - 'CEO - Highest Ranked Degree - Qualification'
     - 'CEO - Highest Ranked Degree - Country'